Surfaces From Scattered Points

-The SSP component is a highly customizable tool, which brings the power of the variational method to solve particular tasks of surface reconstruction.
+The SSP SDK brings the power of the variational method to solve particular tasks of surface reconstruction in OCCT-based applications.
 It can be used in a wide range of industrial applications providing high quality solution in the fields of automatic measurements, reverse engineering, generative shape design, shapes customization, morphing etc.

 The Surfaces from Scattered Points SDK is based on the latest version of Open CASCADE Technology, and requires no other external software.

 It is available on all platforms supported by the corresponding version of Open CASCADE Technology.

 Operational mode and possible limitations are described in the documentation accompanying the module.